BIGmindz/ChainBridge/docs/ml/ALEX_AT02_GOVERNANCE_RULES.md

 ## 10. Regulator-Safe Summary (For CFO / Legal)

 - AT-02 assigns each accessorial a **fraud risk probability** and **confidence**.
-- ALEX uses clear, documented **thresholds** to decide whether to approve, hold, deny, or review.
+- 🟢 ALEX uses clear, documented **thresholds** to decide whether to approve, hold, deny, or review.
 - All decisions are:
   - **Traceable** (who/what decided and when)
   - **Explainable** (why, based on which features)
   - **Reproducible** (same inputs → same outputs)

+---

+🩷 **MAGGIE** — Chief AI Architect
 - No purely black-box logic is used; every output is backed by:
   - Documented model architecture
   - Measurable performance